Spin-orbit torque switching of N\'eel order in band-inverted antiferromagnetic bilayer MnBi$_2$Te$_4$: Spin Dynamics and N eel Order Switching

-{\it Spin Dynamics and N\'eel Order Switching.} Having established the enhanced in-gap time-reversal even staggered torque in the band-inverted bilayer \ch{MnBi2Te4}, we now analyze its angular dependence and impact for antiferromagnetic dynamics.
-The sublattice magnetizations evolve according to coupled Landau–Lifshitz–Gilbert equations with additional electric-field-induced spin–orbit torque terms~\cite{SLONCZEWSKI1996,Gomonay2010,AFM_RMP_2018,Xue2021}
+Having established the enhanced in-gap time-reversal even staggered torque in the band-inverted bilayer \ch{MnBi2Te4}, we now analyze its angular dependence and impact for antiferromagnetic dynamics.
+The sublattice magnetizations evolve according to coupled Landau–Lifshitz–Gilbert equations with additional electric-field-induced spin–orbit torque terms~\cite{SLONCZEWSKI1996,Gomonay2010,Baltz2018,Xue2021}

 where $m$ is the sublattice moment magnitude (assumed equal on both sublattices) and $\alpha$ is the Gilbert damping parameter.
 The energy functional $E$ includes easy-axis anisotropy (along $\hat{\bf z}$) and Heisenberg exchange coupling: